MoeraOrg/moeraorg.github.io/overview/browser-extension.md

 * **Links.** You cannot just copy the address in the address bar and send it to you friend, because this address points to your web client, but your friend may use some other client.
-You need a way to get a client-independent link and make them open your friend's preferred web client when entered in a browser.
+You need a way to get a client-independent link and make it open your friend's preferred web client when entered in a browser.

 The first problem may be solved by the site itself by displaying the